rohanmarathe567-code/RentTracker/memory-bank/progress.md

 - Validates property existence and payment data
 - Follows existing error handling patterns
 - Implements backend-only ID generation for payments
+- Client code updated to use the nested endpoint structure

 ## [2025-04-02] Property to Payments Navigation Implementation
 - [x] Modified PropertyList.razor to navigate to payments list when a property row is clicked